Clinical psychologist

 You'll need to have:

-- time management and prioritisation skills
+- time-management and organisational skills

 Work experience